hyperfocus/porc/docs/Port-Sync.md

 - Support delta updates or patching Port entities
 - Link run to blueprint automatically using relations
 - Use Port SDK or GraphQL API instead of TF provider

+Note: All submission calls to PORC are now protected by authentication headers.